srinivassaitangudu/helpers1/docs/work_tools/documentation_toolchain/all.latex_toolchain.how_to_guide.md

   - `pandoc.latex`
     - `latex` template used by `notes_to_pdf.py`
   - `preprocess_notes.py`
-    - Convert a text file storing notes into markdown suitable for `notes_to_pdf.py`
+    - Convert a notes text file into markdown suitable for `notes_to_pdf.py`
-    - The transformations are
-      - Convert the text in pandoc / latex format
-      - Handle banners around chapters
-      - Handle comments
   - `notes_to_pdf.py`
     - Convert a `txt` file storing nodes into a PDF / HTML / beamer slides using `pandoc`
+  - `open_md_on_github.sh`
+    - Render a markdown using Pandoc and then open it in a browser.
+  - `open_md_on_github.sh`
+    - Open a markdown filename on GitHub.
+  - `process_md_headers.py`
+    - Extract headers from a Markdown file and generate a Vim cfile
+  - `publish_notes.py`
+    - Publish all notes to a Google dir.
   - `render_images.py`
-    - Render images from code (e.g., plantUML, mermaid) in Markdown / LaTeX files
+    - Replace sections of image code with rendered images, commenting out the original code, if needed.
   - `replace_latex.py`, `replace_latex.sh`
     - Scripts for one-off processing of latex files
   - `run_latex.sh`
     - Dockerized latex flow
     - TODO(gp): Convert to Python
-  - `run_notes_to_pdf.py`
+  - `run_pandoc.py`
-    - Read value from stdin/file
-    - Transform it using `pandoc` according to different transforms (e.g., `convert_md_to_latex`)
-    - Write the result to stdout/file.
+    - Run pandoc on stdin/file to stdout/file.
-    - TODO(gp): Is this obsolete?
   - `test_lint_latex.sh`
     - Run latex linter and check if the file was modified
   - `transform_notes.py`